intechstudio/grid-documentation/docs/guides/guide/cloud.md

 ---
 sidebar_position: 4
-title: "Editor: Profile Cloud FAQ"
+title: "Editor: Profile Cloud Basics"
 description: Uploading your Configurations to the Cloud
 ---